Investors’ Faith in TG Therapeutics Inc. (TGTX) could reap rewards if they hold on for the long haul

 Sponsored

-As well, it is important to consider TGTX stock ratios such as price-to-sales, which is currently 1008.48.TGTX’s price to book ratio for the most recent quarter was 44.21, resulting in an 17.46 price to cash per share for the period.
+Further, it is important to consider TGTX stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1053.30.TGTX’s price to book ratio for the most recent quarter was 47.26, resulting in an 18.24 price to cash per share for the period.

 How does TG Therapeutics Inc. (TGTX) stock rate among analysts?
 Buy, sell, or hold?